CoreLootManager/CoreLootManager/README.md

 ## Auto-magical synchronisation
 ## Multiple roster (teams) support
 With CLM unconquered scalability, you can run multiple DKP, EPGP and SK systems in your guild, even at the same time!
+## Multiple item auction
+CLM allows to auction virtually any amount of items during single auction.
 ## Alt-main linking
 ## Profile locking
 If you want to block some players from receiving points or being charged for items just lock their profile!